 Every organization is different, so requires a unique solution.
-We work collaboratively rather than telling you what to do, and our advice focuses on making you and your business successful, not on selling some off-the-shelf one-size-fits-all process.
-We can usually significantly improve organizational effectiveness in a very short timeframe, while at the same time creating a deeply satisfying work environment for your employees, reducing churn, and delivering software that's actually valuable to your customers.
+I work collaboratively rather than telling you what to do, and my advice focuses on making you and your business successful, not on selling some off-the-shelf one-size-fits-all process.
+I can usually significantly improve organizational effectiveness in a very short timeframe, while at the same time creating a deeply satisfying work environment for your employees, reducing churn, and delivering software that's actually valuable to your customers.

-We always start with a exploratory conversation at no charge to you.
-We’ll discuss your goals, the problems you see, any issues you’ve identified, and how best we can help you.
+I always start with a exploratory conversation at no charge to you.
+We’ll discuss your goals, the problems you see, any issues you’ve identified, and how best I can help you.

 Every organization is unique, and our assessment is customized to address your specific goals and concerns.
 The scope may be company-wide or focus on a department, project, or initiative.
-A typical assessment spans four or five days (longer for large companies), and combines discovery with active coaching.
+A typical assessment spans five days (longer if remote or the company is large) and combines discovery with active coaching.